How to Set Up MCP in Claude Desktop (Complete 2026 Guide)

 }

-Find your npx path: Run which npx (macOS) or where npx (Windows)
+Find your path: Run which npx (macOS/Linux) or where npx (Windows).
+On Windows, use .cmd extensions and double-backslashes in JSON.

 - Check if API keys/tokens in